-- Associations can be established or registered without discrimination on any grounds; - No unlawful restrictions are placed on the scope of their activities or pursuit of their objectives; - Their termination may only occur following a decision by an independent and impartial court; - No unlawful restrictions are placed on freedom of peaceful assembly; - Freedom of expression is exercised by all, and no unlawful restrictions imposed.
+- Associations can be established or registered without discrimination on any grounds; - O No unlawful restrictions are placed on the scope of their activities or pursuit of their objectives; - Their termination may only occur following a decision by an independent and impartial court; - No unlawful restrictions are placed on freedom of peaceful assembly; - Freedom of expression is exercised by all, and no unlawful restrictions imposed.

 The rights to freedom of expression, peaceful assembly and association are cornerstones of democracy and preconditions for a conducive environment which enables civil society to operate effectively.
-Firmly enshrined in international human rights law,3 these rights are interrelated.
+Firmly enshrined in international human rights law, these rights are interrelated.
 Domestic laws should ensure that the enjoyment of these rights is enabled in line with international standards which require that they be enjoyed without discrimination and without unlawful restrictions.
-Thus, any restrictions imposed on the right to freedoms of peaceful assembly and of association must be prescribed by law and necessary in a democratic society in the interests of national security or public safety, for the prevention of disorder or crime, for the protections imposed on the right to freedom of expression must also be prescribed by law and necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the protection of others.
+Thus, any restrictions imposed on the right to freedoms of peaceful assembly and of association must be prescribed by law and necessary in a democratic society in the interests of national security or public safety, for the prevention of disorder or crime, for the protection of health or morals or for the protection of the rights and freedoms of others.
+Similarly, any restrictions imposed on the right to freedom of expression must also be prescribed by law and necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary.
+This specific objective assesses the extent to which domestic legal frameworks ensure the effective realisation of these rights.

-3 International Covenant on Civil and Political Rights, Articles 19, 21 and 22; European Convention on Human Rights, Articles 10 and 11; EU Charter of Fundamental Rights, Articles 11 and 12.
+International Covenant on Civil and Political Rights, Articles 19, 21 and 22; European Convention on Human Rights, Articles 10 and 11; EU Charter of Fundamental Rights, Articles 11 and 12.